MatteoGuadrini/mkpl/README.md

     Add file new_collection/sample4.mp3 to playlist?
 [Y/n]:N
     ```

-20. Includes mp3 files with minimum length of 42 seconds:
+20. Includes mp3 files with minimum length of 42 seconds...and range:

     ```bash
     mkpl -d "music_collection" -M 42 "My new collection"
+    # Range of minimum of 42 seconds and maximum of 300 seonds
+    mkpl -d "music_collection" -M 42 -X 300 "My new collection"
     ```

 ## Use it like Python module